 - All groups will participate in Trampolining, Fitness and Badminton.

 Year 10 Examination PE

 Students in Year 10 have the opportunity to follow GCSE PE, BTEC Level 2 in Sport Certificate, Extended Certificate or Diploma or GCSE Dance.
 Students who follow these courses have dedicated practical lessons to enable effective teaching of the courses.
 Core PE lessons are also used to deliver these courses.

 Students not opting for any of the above courses have one double lesson, (100 minutes) of PE a week.
 Students study GCSE PE (short course) and all choose a practical pathway of activities to follow.

 Year 11 Core PE

-Students in Year 11 have one double lesson, (140 minutes) of PE a week.
-The focus in this year is to encourage particitpation in sport and physical activity once students have left school.
+Students in Year 11 have one double lesson, (100 minutes) of PE a week.
+The focus in this year is to encourage participation in sport and physical activity once students have left school.
 Students are given the option to participate in a range of both on and off site activities.
-For this academic year options include Zumba, Body Balance, skateboarding at the local skate park and golf at the local driving range, as well as such sports as football and basketball.
+For this academic year options include Zumba, Body Balance, Skateboarding at the local skate park and Golf at the local driving range, as well as such sports as Football and Basketball.